aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/pivotfieldfunction/_index.md

 public final class PivotFieldFunction
 ```

+Represents functions used to summarize the PivotTable data field

+**Remarks**

-Represents functions used to summarize the PivotTable data field NOTE: This class is now obsolete. please use GridPivotFieldFunction Instead.
+NOTE: This class is now obsolete. please use GridPivotFieldFunction Instead.
 This class will be removed after 6 months since Aug.
 2014.
 Aspose apologizes for any inconvenience you may have experienced.
 ## Fields

 | Field | Description |